AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-add-remove-page-issue-from-a-list.md

    ![](assets/image2014-9-18-14-3a4-3a52.png)

 Excellent!
-Refresh your page and you will no longer see it on the list.
+Refresh your page and you'll no longer see it on the list.